sfnxboy/Neural-Networks-and-Deep-Learning-Models/README.md

 - It is less likely to fixate on complex variables—more robust.

 So, if adding more neurons to our neural network model increases the performance, why wouldn't we always use the maximum number of neurons?
 There are two main reasons to limit the number of neurons in a neural network model: overfitting and computation resources.
 Similar to other machine learning algorithms, neural networks are susceptible to overfitting where the model fits the training data too well.
 As a result of overfitting, the neural network will not generalize well and won't be able to classify new data correctly.
 Additionally, a neural network model with a large number of neurons requires equally large training dataset—training a large neural network requires more data, more epochs, and more time.
 Therefore, it is important that a neural network model has an appropriate number of neurons to match the size of the data, the complexity of the problem, and the amount of input neurons.
 A good rule of thumb for a basic neural network is to have two to three times the amount of neurons in the hidden layer as the number of inputs.

+As with all machine learning algorithms, neural networks are not perfect and will often underperform using a basic implementation.
+When a neural network model does not meet performance expectations, it is usually due to one of two causes: inadequate or inappropriate model design for a given dataset, or insufficient or ineffective training data.
+Although collecting more training/test data is almost always beneficial, it may be impossible due to budget or logistical limitations.
+Therefore, the most straightforward means of improving neural network performance is tweaking the model design and parameters.
+When it comes to tweaking a neural network model, a little can go a long way.
+If we tweak too many design aspects and parameters at once, we can cause a model to become less effective without a means of understanding why.
+To avoid trapping ourselves in endless optimization iterations, we can use characteristics of our input data to determine what parameters should be changed.

+There are a few means of optimizing a neural network:
+- Check out your input dataset.
+- Add more neurons to a hidden layer.
+- Add additional hidden layers.
+- Use a different activation function for the hidden layers.
+- Add additional epochs to the training regimen.